Sort Lines

 Random mode uses the Fisher-Yates shuffle backed by Math.random().
 For small lists this is fine.
 If you need cryptographically random shuffling (for raffles or unbiased trial assignment) the underlying Math.random is not suitable — use crypto.getRandomValues in a small script instead.
 The shuffle is in-place on a copy, so the original input is preserved.

 Empty-line handling is independently configurable: keep, remove, push to top, or push to bottom.
 This matters when sorting blocks of text where blank lines are paragraph separators.
-The deduplicate option runs after sorting and removes adjacent equal lines, which is a one-line dedupe given the input is already sorted (Set-based dedupe is faster but does not require sorting).
-Sorting plus dedupe matches the behavior of Unix `sort -u`.
+The deduplicate option uses a Set to remove every repeated line, keeping the first occurrence, regardless of sort order — so duplicates are collapsed even in random mode where they are not adjacent.
+Combining sort with dedupe gives the same result set as Unix `sort -u`.

 Common Use Cases